ubccr/coldfront/docs/admin-guide/billing.md

 ### Generating

 Click **Generate** to rebuild the invoice's line items and totals.
-Charges are priced at the scoped rate, free allowances are stacked (owner-level first, then project-level), and discounts are applied to the net total.
+Charges are priced at the scoped rate, free allowances are stacked (per owner, resource, and unit format), and a single discount is applied to each resource's net total (owner+resource > resource > owner > global precedence).
 Sources that were already billed in an overlapping, non-voided invoice period are skipped.

 ### Invoicing (Finalize)